West Drayton: St Catherine's Catholic Church

 By September 1867 Rev. Elkins health had failed and the West Drayton Mission was undertaken by Reverend Michael Wren.
 Through the autumn, winter and spring of 1867-8 Rev. Wren requested financial donations for the new church and school stating that West Drayton was the most destitute mission in England with upwards of 300 persons being compelled to remain in the open air during Catholic mass.

-By May 1868 land had been purchased for £855, with a former coach house being used as a temporary place of worship.
+On 19 December 1867 a house and land for the church and school was purchased at public auction for £855.
+Rev. Wren used the house as his Presbytery and a temporary chapel was created in the adjoining coach-house and stables.
+Premises at the back of the property were demolished to make room for the school.

-On 26 October 1868 the Most Reverend Dr. Henry Manning, Archbishop of Westminster laid the foundation stone of the Church of St Catherine of Alexandria and on 29 September 1869 he opened the church, preaching its first sermon.
+On 26 October 1868 the Most Reverend Dr. Henry Manning, Archbishop of Westminster laid the foundation stone of the Church of St Catherine of Alexandria.
+On 29 September 1869 he opened the church, preaching its first sermon.

+Despite Rev. Wren's efforts in seeking donations, a loan was required to fund the building of the church and school.
+This debt resulted in the church not being consecrated until 29 September 1893, twenty-four years after its opening.
+Both the opening and consecration of the church occurred on 29 September, Michaelmas, the feast of St. Michael, Rev. Michael Wren's patron saint.

-The church is built of buff stock brick with Bath stone dressing with dimensions of 85ft by 48ft and was designed by architects Messrs S.J.
-Nicholl and J. T. Wilson of Fitzroy Square, London in the English Gothic style of the early 14th century.
-It was fitted to accommodate 500 persons.
+The church is built of buff stock brick with Bath stone dressing with dimensions of 85ft by 48ft and was designed by architects Samuel Joseph Nicholl and Thomas John Willson of London in the English Gothic style of the early 14th century.
+It was fitted to accommodate 500 persons and was constructed by builders James and William Fassnidge of Uxbridge.
 The schoolroom was 40ft long and 20ft broad and accommodated 250 children and was in use until 1939.